 - Determinations of complaints other than superannuation complaints are binding upon the parties if the complainant accepts the determination within 30 days of receipt.
 In such cases, the financial firm may seek from the complainant a binding release from any further liability in relation to the complaint.
 If the determination is not accepted by the complainant, the determination is not binding on them and they can take any other action available to them, including bringing an action in the courts, against the financial firm (Rule A.15).

 - Determinations of superannuation complaints can be appealed to the Federal Court on questions of law only (s 1057 Corporations Act 2001 (Cth)).
-Financial firms have no rights of appeal in relation to determinations of complaints other than superannuation complaints.
+Financial firms have an extremely limited common law right to appeal determinations of complaints other than superannuation complaints.

 Section B – Requirements